simonw/datasette-graphql/README.md

 }
 ```

+In this example query the underlying database table is called `repos` and its columns include `id`, `full_name` and `description`.

 ### Accessing nested objects

-If a column is a foreign key to another table, you can request columns of that table using a nested query like this:
+If a column is a foreign key to another table, you can request columns from the table pointed to by that foreign key using a nested query like this:

 ```graphql
 {
   repos {